vicajilau/pdf_combiner/README.md

   </a>
 </p>

 A Flutter plugin for combining and manipulating PDF files.
-The plugin supports Android, iOS, MacOS and Web platforms and allows for merging multiple PDF files, creating PDFs from images, and extracting images from PDFs.
+The plugin supports Android, iOS, Linux, MacOS and Web platforms and allows for merging multiple PDF files, creating PDFs from images, and extracting images from PDFs.

 ## Features